-We have selected two large angular size radio galaxies 3C 35 and 3C 284 for studying low-frequency radio morphology starting from 150 MHz using Giant Metrewave Radiowave Telescopes (GMRT).
+We have selected two large angular-size radio galaxies, 3C 35 and 3C 284, for studying low-frequency radio morphology starting at 150 MHz using Giant Metrewave Radiowave Telescopes (GMRT).
 Archival Very Large Array (VLA) data is used to make higher frequency images of these two sources.
-Our object is to look for diffused emission at low frequency and estimate the spectral ages of the lobes.
-We can estimate the most reliable injection spectral index ($\alpha_{ing}$) combining the available low-frequency data with high-frequency data.
+Our object is to look for diffused emission at low frequencies and estimate the spectral ages of the lobes.
+We can estimate the most reliable injection spectral index ($\alpha_{\textrm{inj}}$) by combining the available low-frequency data with high-frequency data.
 We also check for any probable episodic activity present in these radio galaxies.

 The galaxy 3C 35 is a giant FR II class radio galaxy and has a redshift of $z=0.0670$ \citep{Sp85}.
-The projected linear size of 3C 35 is 869.2 kpc which makes 3C 35 a giant radio galaxy \citep{Is99}.
-The radio power of 3C 35 at 178 MHz is $P_{178~MHz}$ =$10^{24.99}$ W $Hz^{-1} sr^{-1}$ \citep{Ow89}.
+The projected linear size of 3C 35 is 869.2 kpc, which makes 3C 35 a giant radio galaxy \citep{Is99}.
+The radio power of 3C 35 at 178 MHz is $P_{178}$ = $10^{24.99}$ W $Hz^{-1} sr^{-1}$ \citep{Ow89}.

 The galaxy 3C 284 has a redshift of $z=0.2397$ \citep{Ad09}.
 3C 284 is an FR II type large radio galaxy with a projected linear size of 674.4 kpc.
-The radio luminosity of 3C 284 at 178 MHz is $167 \times 10^{24}$ W $Hz^{-1} sr^{-1}$ \footnote{https://3crr.extragalactic.info/cgi/sourcepage?103}.
+The radio luminosity of 3C 284 at 178 MHz is $P_{178} = 167 \times 10^{24}$ W Hz$^{-1}$ sr$^{-1}$ \footnote{https://3crr.extragalactic.info/cgi/sourcepage?103}.